joostwmd/philharmonie/README.md

 - Conerts: The most complex workflows, implementing logic across all available platforms.
   - [transferPlayist](https://github.com/joostwmd/opera/blob/master/repertoire/concerts/transferPlayist.ts)

-Explore these workflows for your projects.å
+Explore these workflows for your projects.
-If you've created something using the Conductor class, refer to the [contribution guide](https://www.google.com) to find out how to have your flow featured.
+If you've created something using the Conductor class, refer to the [contribution guide](#contributing) to find out how to have your flow featured.

 ## Contributing